Don’t Get A New RV Mattress (Until You Do This)

 Many smaller RVs are constructed around the sleeping quarters.
 Manufacturers put the mattress in place and then build the RV.
 Some RVers must cut a mattress in half to get it through the doorway and replace it with their only option, which is a foam mattress to fit inside.

-If you’ve tried to put queen-size fitted sheets on a RV mattress you know they don’t fit.
+If you’ve tried to put queen-size fitted sheets on an RV mattress, you know they don’t fit.
 That’s because RV mattress sizes are different from standard ones.
 Look at these dimensions from Mattress Insider:

 - RV Full: 53″ x 75″